byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 One very useful technique for obtaining a Range is to ask the user for one.
 This is one of the fastest ways to level up your VBA game because it provides the user control while also making your VBA look pretty slick with the Range picker.
 The other upside here is that the InputBox Range picker generally works better than the RedEdit version on a form.
 The odd thing here is two-fold:

 - You have to know that InputBOx exists on the Application alone.
 IF you use the other version, then you cannot supply the Type
-- YOu have to know that Type:=8 allows for a Range selection
+- You have to know that Type:=8 allows for a Range selection

-ONce you have two those things down (because you read this book!) then you are able to ask the user to pick a Range with ease.
+Once you have two those things down (because you read this book!) then you are able to ask the user to pick a Range with ease.
 The other very nice thing about the InputBox approach is that you can supply a default address (not Range) and it will automatically be selected at the start.
 I have used this approach to get effect in bUTL to allow the VBA to process the Selection (by default) or to allow the user to select something different.
 This is a very clean solution to snivel defaults while also allowing the user to do something different once they read your initial prompt.
 It is also dead simple to upgrade your current `Set rng = Range()` to `Set rng = Application.InputBox("Select a cell", Type:=8)` instead.
 For utility type code, the difference in immense in terms of not having to hard code or guess Ranges.
 Or you can still guess them but provide the user a chance to change the guess.

 TODO: move that Function here form bUTL GetOrSelect...

 #### Using `Application.Index`

 The `=INDEX` formula is the most potent formula in Excel.
 Its counterpart in the VBA world is also powerful but less impressive compared to real programming.
 Having said that, the `Index` function works exactly as expected in VBA and is a very nice tool to have if you are comfortable using INDEX in a normal spreadsheet.
 The real power of Index is that you can use it to replace a lot of the common code where you iterate through a Range until you find given value.
-One potential upside of Index is that you can upgrade an Excel only methodology over to VBA with minial change to formulas.
+One potential upside of Index is that you can upgrade an Excel only methodology over to VBA with minimal change to formulas.
 Once you have the work converted over, you can then set about addin the details that VBA alone can provide.

 TODO: does this work any different than Cells? is it really that useful?